On the role of ion potential energy in low energy HiPIMS deposition: An atomistic simulation: Introduction

-More recently, we utilized a combination of ZBL and EAM for a simulation of deposition with partially and fully ionized flux of sputtered species \citep{kateb2019}.
-It has been shown that surface roughness decreases as higher ionization fraction is utilized, in agreement with experimental results \citep{magnus11:1621,sarakinos07:2108}.
+More recently, we utilized a combination of the ZBL potential and the EAM for a simulation of deposition with partially and fully ionized flux of sputtered species \citep{kateb2019}.
+It has been shown experimentally that surface roughness decreases as higher ionization fraction is utilized \citep{magnus11:1621,sarakinos07:2108}.
 This occurs through the so-called \emph{bi-collision event}, that causes a localized amorphization followed by recrystallization.
-The latter was not observed in the previous studies without considering ions \citep{houska2014,xie2014}.
+The latter was not observed in the previous MD simulation studies without considering ions \citep{houska2014,xie2014}.
 We could also observe in the simulation results the formation of twinning during epitaxial growth of Cu using HiPIMS \citep{kateb2019}, that had been reported in previous experiments \citep{cemin2017,kateb2019epi}.
 Then, we showed that tuning the kinetic energy of ions through a substrate bias allows minimizing the creation of defects \citep{kateb2020}.
 A similar trend of polycrystalline to epitaxial transition using a substrate bias has also been observed experimentally \citep{cemin17:120}.
-Moreover, it has been shown that energetic deposition (e.g.\ in highly biased HiPIMS or cathodic arc deposition) causes re-sputtering of deposited film and substrate, known as \emph{potential sputtering} \citep{winter2001}.
+Moreover, it has been shown that energetic deposition (e.g.\ in highly biased HiPIMS or cathodic arc deposition) causes re-sputtering of deposited film and substrate, a process known as \emph{potential sputtering} \citep{winter2001}.
 This effect explains the reduction of Cu deposition rate with increased substrate bias observed experimentally \citep{cemin17:120}.